chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 DNS forwarders and resolvers that are implemented with awareness of DDR are out of scope, as they are not affected by this discussion (although see Security Considerations, {{security-considerations}}).

+IPv6-only networks whose default DNS server has a Global Unicast Address are out of scope, even if this server is actually a simple forwarder.
+If the DNS server does not use a private IP address, it is not a "legacy DNS forwarder" under this draft's definition.

 # Relaxed Validation client policy {#client-policy}

 We define a "relaxed validation" client policy as a client behavior that removes the certificate validation requirement when the Unencrypted Resolver is identified by a private IP address, regardless of the Designated Resolver's IP address.
 Instead, under this condition, the client connects using the Opportunistic Privacy Profile of encrypted DNS ({{?RFC7858, Section 4.1}}).